Updated: Dec 20, 2021

 I knew the library did a big book sale on occasional Saturdays.
 I had bought books there before in excellent condition for $1 a hardback $0.50 a paperback and I knew that if they were doing it the upcoming month, the Saturday would not be far off.
 But upon looking at the library's schedule I saw that the sale was in fact every second month, not every month as I had thought.

-I bought them hardback, knowing that unless one truly wants to do damage to a hardback, or unless that hardback has been read a thousand times over a thousand years, hardback books can take quite a lot before getting damaged to the same level as paperbacks.
+I bought the hardbacks, knowing that unless one truly wants to do damage to a hardback, or unless that hardback has been read a thousand times over a thousand years, hardback books can take quite a lot before getting damaged to the same level as paperbacks.

 And I was quite happy with the hardbacks I received.
-Book 6, given the label "very good" stood up to that labelling.
+Book six, given the label "very good" stood up to that labeling.
 While it has no book sheath (what do you call those?
 I read without them anyway, I find them irritating) it had no marks on the paper on the side (the paper you can see while the book is closed) and it appeared to have no bent pages.
-Book 7 was also called "very good" and while it isn't quite as nice looking as book 6, it does have nice white pages and very few marks on the side paper.
-And it did come with it's sheath (I should perhaps mention that book 6 did state that it would be coming without one.
+Book seven was also called "very good" and while it isn't quite as nice looking as book six, it does have nice white pages and very few marks on the side paper.
+And it did come with its sheath (I should perhaps mention that book six did state that it would be coming without one.
 I just didn't care because I don't like to read with them on).
 Book 4 was in the worst condition out of the three, probably because it had previously been a library book (I'll be making sure to wash my hands after I read that one) but the book was still in "good" condition as the site said and had not too many bent pages and only a few marks on the side that didn't look too questionable.
-One could say it has character as it has been well read.
+One could say it has character as it has been well-read.

 All in all, I would definitely say that I got exactly what I ordered: good quality books for a good price.
 I am pleased with them and will be pleased to display them on my shelf, read them, and lend them to friends.

-All this to say, yes, I would recommend Thrift books again.
+All this to say, yes, I would totally use Thriftbooks again or recommend it to others.
 They appear to have a good system going on and the books were in good condition.
-Plus they appear to have a rewards program that keeps tally of points you get for buying books and gives you a free book when you get a certain number of points (I'm always a sucker for free stuff).
+Plus they appear to have a rewards program that keeps a tally of points you get for buying books and gives you a free book when you get a certain number of points (I'm always a sucker for free stuff).
 But I would not recommend it if the book you want to buy is one you are wanting to read at this point in time.
 Or at any point in the next two weeks.
-There.
-That is my review of Thrift books.